 4 Setting up Mesh

-If FRITZ!OS 7 or later is already installed on the IP client, you can configure it so that it adopts all of the wireless settings from the FRITZ!Box (router) and the wireless networks of both FRITZ!Boxes are then centrally controlled and optimized by the FRITZ!Box (router):
+If FRITZ!OS 7 or later is already installed on the FRITZ!Box (IP client), you can configure it so that it adopts all of the wireless settings from the FRITZ!Box (router) and the wireless networks of both FRITZ!Boxes are then centrally controlled and optimized by the FRITZ!Box (router):

 5 Setting up telephony

-If you also want to use the telephone numbers configured in the FRITZ!Box (router) with telephones connected to the IP client:
+If you also want to use the telephone numbers configured in the FRITZ!Box (router) with telephones connected to the FRITZ!Box (IP client):